Fretboard Navigation Choices: Left or Right?

 Repeat the process for all the keys.

-It can also help you to become more familiar with the layout of the fretboard and improve your finger dexterity.
+It can also help you become more familiar with the layout of the fretboard and improve your finger dexterity.

-Does This System Work Also For Scales?
+Does This System Work for Scales Too?

 fretboard scale left or right